 ALTRAVIA

-AltraVia is a fascinating 200-kilometer route linking Turin and Savona.
+AltraVia is a fascinating 200-kilometer route connecting Turin and Savona.
 A journey between nature and history, through the most striking landscapes of two regions.

 AltraVia is an itinerary that runs from Turin to Savona, immersed in nature and characterized by enchanting landscapes stretching as far as the Alps.You can travel the path on foot or by bicycle, passing through the picturesque regions of Monferrato, Roero, Langhe and the Ligurian mountains.